Vadbeg/colorization-coreml/README.md

 python run_colorization.py --data-root images
 ```

-If image is not black & white it will be converter to b&w and then colorized
+If image is not black & white it will be converter to b&w and then colorized.
+Model inference will work only on MacOS because of coremltools framework.

 ## Models